 # config/environment.rb # Only load the plugins named here, in the order given (default is alphabetical). # :all can be used as a placeholder for all plugins not explicitly named config.plugins = [ :core_1, :core_2, :all ]

-#3 Updated by Holger Just over 9 years ago
+#3 Updated by Holger Just about 10 years ago

 I'm in support of separating core Redmine plugins and user-defined ones.
 This would make upgrading using tar.gz files so much easier.
 And we would not have to abandon engines, which would be a bad idea indeed.